Docs

 TypeTXT

-If you already have an SPF record, add include:amazonses.com to the existing value rather than creating a second TXT record.
-Multiple SPF records cause failures.
+If the record uses @ as the host and you already have an SPF record there, merge the include: into the existing value rather than creating a second TXT record.
+Multiple SPF records at the same host cause failures.

 Example: v=spf1 include:_spf.google.com include:amazonses.com ~all